mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/4-year-of-agents.md

 # The Year of the Agent

 - We had the year of the LLM
-- Usage moving beyond wrappers
+- Then wrappers everywhere
-- RAG everywhere
+- Previous year was RAG everywhere and tool use
-- Tools and MCP trending
+- Now MCP is trending, enabling autonomous agents

-_It's time for Agents_